barrymun/division-game/README.md

 - Images, including background visuals, are sourced from [midjourney](https://www.midjourney.com/).
 - Game prompts and design by the author.
 - Inspired by the exercises on [Elevate](https://elevateapp.com/).
+- A heartfelt thank you to [VanJS](https://vanjs.org/) for their work.

 ## License